open-contracting/standard/docs/guidance/map/related_processes.md

 * What was the total value of spending that resulted from this award?
 * Was a renewal of this contract signed?

-In some cases, complex contracting processes cannot be represented under a single identifier because:

-* There are multiple initiation stages: for example, when a framework is setup, and then mini-competitions are used for purchases from the framework;
+In some cases, complex contracting processes cannot be represented under a single identifier because, there are multiple initiation stages: for example, when a framework is setup, and then mini-competitions are used for purchases from the framework.
-* The procurement systems through which stages of the process are managed by different bodies, and are not integrated;

 There are also cases when users want to know about related, but separate, contracting processes - such as the tender for renewal of a contract, or sub-contracting processes.